Enter to Win $2,500

 Phone: (425) 788-1134

 The small family farm is located in the Green River Valley outside of Auburn, Washington.
 Known as the local source for produce to the Puget Sound Region and beyond, Mosby Farms hosts their annual free pumpkin patch daily throughout the month of October.
 You’ll find multiple varieties from carving pumpkins to pie pumpkins and even winter squash, ranging from small to large.
-Hayrides are offered on the weekends depending on weather, and there’s a corn maze, too.
-Take home a decorative gourd, ornamental corn or corn stalk for your fall seasonal décor.
+Don’t miss the corn maze and take home a decorative gourd, ornamental corn or corn stalk for your fall seasonal décor.

 Hours: 10 a.m. – 5:30 p.m.